roag92/angular-github-issues/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Unit Tests

+Run `ng test` to run unit test via Karma and Jasmine.
+For get the coverage run the command `ng test --code-coverage`.

 ## Angular CLI